likicv/usysml-test-cases/README.md

 # Understanding what a uSysML Test Case contains

-Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later, and is structured around the following
+Each uSysML Test Case is associated with a unique number identifier that allows it to be referenced later.
+The Test Case ID is given in test case title, as well as a short description, and the spiral.
+The spiral refers to the uSysML version (as per the above table), which limits the scope SysML v2 implementation that the test case refers to.
+For example, for a Test Case that is marked 'spiral 1', only `package`, `part`, and `part def` are expected to be implemented (as per the table above).

-sections:
+Each test case is structured with the following sections:
 - Title -- a short title of the Test Case together with the number identifier
 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation